Waypoint’s Tuition-Free College Certificate

-Our launch-year certificate keeps a cohort of 24 learners together through Scripture, doctrine, culture, and spiritual formation.
-Students begin with the Waypoint Introduction Seminar, progress through seven 16-week courses, and complete an oral capstone for each class before branching into associate specializations.
+The Biblical Formation certificate is our launch-year, college-level credential.
+Students begin with the Waypoint Introduction Seminar, progress through seven core courses, and complete an oral capstone for each class before any future specialization.

 Program overview

 Begin with a two-week introduction seminar covering tools, policies, and study rhythms.
-Courses run 16 weeks with shared checkpoints; readings and assignments are self-paced between those checkpoints.
+Courses run 8 or 16 weeks with shared checkpoints; readings and assignments are self-paced between those checkpoints.

-After completing the Biblical Formation core, you remain connected to your cohort while pursuing an associate degree pathway, then gather again for the associate research seminar.
+After completing the Biblical Formation core, you remain connected to peers while awaiting the launch of associate-level pathways and the accompanying research seminar.

 Year One